henriquef2013/unireedsolomon/README.rst

 any other RS codec).

-The codec has decent performances if you use PyPy with the fast methods (~1 MB/s), but it would be faster if we drop the oriented-object design (implementing everything in functions), but this would be at the expense of mathematical clarity.
-If you are interested, see the reedsolo library by Tomer Filiba, which is exactly the same implementation but without object-oriented design (about 5x speedup).
+The codec has decent performances if you use PyPy with the fast methods (~1 MB/s), but it would be faster if we drop the object-oriented design (implementing everything in functions), but this would be at the expense of mathematical clarity.
+If you are interested, see the reedsolo library by Tomer Filiba, which is exactly the same implementation but only functional without objects (results in about 5x speedup).

 Files
 -----